PageRank is an algorithm that measures the importance or quality of a Web document.

-PageRank, in most of the different formulations that have been described in patent filings and papers, focuses upon links published upon the Web, and makes a number of assumptions about how people visit, browse, and use documents attached to those links.
+PageRank, in most of the different formulations that have been described in patent filings and papers, focuses upon links published upon the Web and makes many assumptions about how people visit, browse, and use documents attached to those links.

 User Sensitive PageRank attempts to replace some of those assumptions with actual user data about how people do travel to and use Web documents.

 Highly recommended: David Harry digs pretty deeply into this patent application too, in Yahoo, Page Rank, and Teleportation Oh My! and offers a view of this document from a different perspective.
 David pulls out many fascinating aspects of the document that I didn’t, like “The Web Garbage Collection Utility,” and explores the user data aspects of the patent filing.

 52 thoughts on “Yahoo Replaces PageRank Assumptions with User Data”